 I’m not always so organized, either.
 I have a gardening journal.
 Some years I’m not bad at recording what I plant, where I plant it, and problems I’m having.
 Other years, there are slips of paper with notes all over them paper clipped into the journal.
 And please don’t ask me how much I spend on gardening in a year.
 I. don’t. know.
 Keeping track hurts my brain.
 I need a secretary.
 If I had a secretary, I would be organized.

 But, I mostly end up with a fantastic garden.
 And I do lots of things right.
-I’m grreat at building soil, and I even wrote a book about it.
-I’m a zealot for composting, and I’m good at attracting beneficial insects to my garden.
+I’m grreat at building soil, I’m a zealot for composting, and I’m good at attracting beneficial insects to my garden.
 My plants are usually strong and healthy, and I’m passionate about what I do!

 What about you?
 What are your gardening confessions?
 Fess up now.